 11. New Year's Day Gun Heist (2018)

 The 2018 New Year's Day episode of Eastenders saw some of the main characters taking part in a heist.
-Why isn't ever clear, but this gangster called Aidan turns up and somehow persuades Phil, Mick, Vincent and Keanu to carry out a heist.
+Why isn't ever clear, but this gangster called Aidan turned up and somehow persuaded Phil, Mick, Vincent and Keanu to carry out a heist.

 The heist itself is a farce.
-Mick gets locked up by his mother but he manages to escape and runs to join the heist in his slippers.
-The episode ends with Mick getting shot by someone he recognises.
+Mick gets locked up by his mother but managed to escape and runs to join the heist in his slippers.
+The episode ends with Mick getting shot.

-I started skipping over this storyline a lot, but some follow-on storylines include:
+I started skipping over this storyline at this point, but some follow-on storylines include:

 - The guy that shoots Mick turns out to be "Halfway" a friend of Mick's son Lee from the military.
 Mick offers Halfway a job in the Vic the next day, as you normally do after someone shots you.